 This meditation prayer beads mala creates a spiritual representation of one’s life.

 - Pros: Great price, charmingly packaged, high quality

 - Choose this mala necklace if: You want to boost your compassion and achieve emotional balance.

 Rhodonite is the stone of compassion and is known for creating emotional balance, which is precisely what this Buddhist bead necklace does.
 It is full of positive energy for the heart, which will help with relationship problems.

-This is a 108 mala bead necklace for sale online through Amazon.
-It can be worn on the neck or wrist and it certainly is attractive enough to be worn as decorative jewelry too.
-The tassel is soft but sturdy and the quality is sure to last if you treat it right.
+It can be worn on the neck or wrist and is attractive enough to be worn as decorative jewellery.
+The tassel is soft but sturdy, and it is sure to last if you treat it right.
 The only slight setback about this meditation mala necklace is that it is quite heavy.

 Buddha Beads Bracelet By COAI